CreatorOS/twitter-dapp/LEARN.md

 (5) Deploying on Mainnet and with custom ens domain

+(6) Answering to <b>Now we need to ask some big and universal questions!
+How decentralization will help to solve the major issues above listed?
+And how the second diagram will solve the problem?</b> from chapter 1

 <b>If you have any suggestion or change you think it should be made then you can make a pull request or DM me on Github or Discord </b>